-Health Administration Career Paths
+Health Administration Careers

 While the biggest jump is expected in gerontology and home health care, health care administration job seekers will have plenty of options across a variety of fields and work environments.
 Health care administration degrees and career paths tend to fall into a few general categories: health care administration and management, public health, and informatics.